 By default, ReSharper uses Visual Studio preferences for tabs and indents ( and ).
 However, if you prefer to share formatter preferences with your team using ReSharper's layered settings, you can clear the Use indent style and size from Visual Studio check box on the page of ReSharper options, and then configure and save your indentation preferences to the team-shared setting layer.

-If there are .editorconfig files that affect the current file, the
+If there are EditorConfig or Clang-Format files that affect the current file, the

-indent_style properties will override both Visual Studio and ReSharper indentation settings.
-If you want ReSharper to ignore EditorConfig styles, clear the corresponding check box on the page of ReSharper options.
+UseTab (for Clang-Format) properties will override both Visual Studio and ReSharper indentation settings, with Clang-Format styles having higher priority than EditorConfig styles.
+If you want ReSharper to ignore EditorConfig or Clang-Format styles, clear the corresponding check box on the page of ReSharper options.

 When you reformat a part of code in a file or when code is auto-formatted on editing or pasting, ReSharper can calculate and apply indentation based on the existing indents in that file.
 By default, auto-detecting indents is disabled but you can enable it on the page of ReSharper options.